Beaches

 Take Snowball Hill Road off of Route 130 and turn onto Pemaquid Beach Road where parking and facilities are available.

-Visitors of Pemaquid Beach can also visit the nearby historic architecture, Ye Old Fort following Snowball Hill Road to Old Fort Road.
+Also, visitors can stop by the nearby historic architecture, Fort William Henry, by following Snowball Hill Road to Old Fort Road.

 Visit this protected scenic stretch of sand located near Owls Head on your way to Rockland with great views of the ocean and islands.